-It’s honestly not that hard to make them look fantastic.
-Furniture refinishing of this sort is much closer to carpentry and house painting than it is to the skilled world of say restoring an antique dining table.
+It’s honestly not that hard to make them look fantastic again.
+Furniture refinishing of this sort is much closer the basic repair and painting of a skirting board than it is to the skilled world of say restoring an antique dining table.

-Patching up any damaged wood
+Repairing any damaged wood

 Painting wooden garden furniture

 Next stage one all the repairs are done and the surface is sanded (if needed), cleaned and prepped for painting (washed with sugar soap), the next stage is painting.